SamyukthaPatnaik/PCA-Principal-Component-Analysis/README.md

-# PCA-Principal-Component-Analysis-
+# PCA (Principal Component Analysis)

+- Principal Component Analysis is an unsupervised learning algorithm that is used for the dimensionality reduction in machine learning.
-Principal component analysis (PCA) is a technique for reducing the dimensionality of such datasets, increasing interpretability but at the same time minimizing information loss
+- Principal component analysis (PCA) is a technique for reducing the dimensionality of such datasets, increasing interpretability but at the same time minimizing information loss
+- These new transformed features are called the Principal Components.
+-  It is one of the popular tools that is used for exploratory data analysis and predictive modeling.
+- It is a technique to draw strong patterns from the given dataset by reducing the variances.